-The Cultural Enterprise Office states that the UK has the largest design sector in Europe and the second largest design sector in the world, employing around 132,000 people.
+The Creative Industries UK states that the UK has the largest design sector in Europe and the second largest design sector in the world.

 Why not take a look at the Creative Choices website for information on getting into the arts?
 You will find information specifically about visual arts and crafts careers.
 You can also find detailed information about entry into the creative industries relating to animation careers by visiting the ScreenSkills website (formerly SkillSet UK).